ibm-cloud-docs/apps/dep-app-tool.md

 To manually deploy your app from your DevOps toolchain, complete these steps:

-1. On the App details page for your app, click the toolchain name.
+1. On the App details page for your app, click the Delivery Pipeline name.
-2. On the toolchain page, click the **Delivery Pipeline** tile.
-3. On the Delivery Pipeline page, you can start builds, change the deployment configuration, and view logs and history.
+2. On the Delivery Pipeline page, you can start builds, change the deployment configuration, and view logs and history.

 ## Related information
 {: deploy-related-info}